kkinnebrew/clementine/docs/Getting Started.md

 </body>
 ```

-We've now broken everything into a logical hierarchy of components.
-The control `contacts` wraps the entire application.
-The `contacts-search-list` wraps the searchable list.
-The `contacts-list` wraps the list of contact items.
-The `contact-detail` wraps the detail pane holding information about the contact.
+we've now broken everything into a logical components.
+Given the DOM's tree structure, we see that our views are also nested in a similar way.
+Our view *contacts-app* wraps the entire application as a logical group.
+It's two child views, *contacts-list-search* and *contact-detail* wrap together the search and list functionality, and the contact detail pane respectively.
+The children of *contacts-list-search* contain their logic sections as well, *search-field* handling the HTML input field, and the *contacts-list* wrapping a list of individual contact list items.

-Now this may seem like overkill at the moment, and it probably is for this simple example, but as we'll see soon, it illustrates that as applications become more complex, having reusable components such as lists will become very valuable.
+We begin to see how the tree structure allows us flexibility, to swap components and their decendents in and out.
+This may seem like overkill, and it probably is for this simple example, but as we'll see soon, it will illustrate that as applications become more complex, having reusable components such as lists and fields become more valuable.

-To recap, we have an **contacts-app** control, a **contacts-search-list** control, a **contacts-list** control, and a **contact-detail** control.
+To recap, we have an *contacts-app* view, a *contacts-search-list* view, a *search-field* view, a *contacts-list* view, and a *contact-detail* view.
 They are organized in the following hierarchy:

 - contacts-app
    - contacts-search-list